Tell me more about the Community Solutions team.

 Is my community ready to participate?

-A multi-agency team of leaders with the ability to execute new ideas.
+A committed multi-agency team of leaders who can take ownership of setting goals and coordinate your systems improvement work.
 That team should include groups like your VA and your local Continuum of Care.

 Someone to drive your team forward.
 This person doesn’t have to be formally in charge, but they’ll need to accept responsibility for convening meetings, getting the right people to the table, and driving your broader team of leaders forward.
 If no one is in this role yet in your community, we’ll help you figure out who it should be.